 My name is Shea K. Robison.

-My doctorate is in Political Science, with specializations in political theory and public policy and administration.
+I earned my doctorate in Political Science, with specializations in political theory and public policy.

 You can view my CV on my academic profile

 My primary research interest is the intersection of biology, morality and politics.
 My current work focuses on the political consequences of the emerging science of epigenetics which suggests an unprecedented level of biological interconnectivity between ourselves and our environments.

 My guiding model for this project, which I discuss in much more detail here, is:

 or that the politics of a particular time are inseparable from the ethics and the natural science of that time, all of which revolve around the prevailing concept of self.
 In my research, I have found a wealth of evidence for these profound connections between the natural sciences, politics and ethics which pertain directly to the recent emergence of epigenetics (e.g., these posts about the ideological influences of C.H.
 Waddington, the founder of contemporary epigenetics and the development of genetics during the Cold War).

 (Read my Research Statement)

 My primary research interest is the place of the body in political theory and practice, with an emphasis on the connections between science and politics.

 In addition to journal articles and numerous conference papers on the philosophical and political challenges of epigenetics, my book Epigenetics and Public Policy: The Tangled Web of Science and Policy was published in 2018.
 In this book, I provide an introduction to the scientific work being done in epigenetics.
 I also give a history of the science and the politics behind the recent emergence of epigenetics, from the late 1700s through the Cold War, and policy analyses of epigenetics in obesity and cancer.